semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 | **PR or MR comments** |  ✅ Yes | ✅ Yes | ❌ No | ✅ CI provider agnostic; feature support is dependent on SCM |
 *Table 1.
 List of features and supported SCMs and CI providers.*

 ## Setting up the CI job and Semgrep App connection

 The following video walks you through setting Semgrep in your CI through Semgrep App.

-[TODO embed video]
+<iframe class="yt_embed" width="100%" height="432px" src="https://www.youtube.com/embed/ukIUM3j0gZY" frameborder="0" allowfullscreen></iframe>

-Refer to the remaining sections for guidance specific to your CI provider.
+Refer to the succeeding sections for guidance specific to your CI provider.

 ### In-App Providers (such as GitHub Actions, GitLab CI/CD, Jenkins)